Anaya is a long-time online writer who holds a degree in literature.

 “Instead of a Preface” links these people together through shared experience.
 The woman who has recognized Akhmatova makes an expression that is “something like a smile,” passing “over what had once been her face.”

-We are painted a picture of a life that has had the humanity stripped of it, there is no longer joyful expression, just a “torpor” shared by all, even expression at all as communication can only come through whisper.
+We are painted a picture of a life that has been stripped of humanity, there is no longer joyful expression, just a “torpor” shared by all, even expression at all as communication can only come through a whisper.
 The woman has never “of course” heard Akhmatova called by name, identity has been stripped away as well as humanity.

 This idea follows into “Dedication,” in which the sentiment that has begun is solidified, the prison waiters are “less live than dead.”
 In such a life that is not a life, the question is then is there room for the divine, and if so how can there be without room for humanity?

 The prison line is compared to an early mass in Dedication, as the prison waiters rise early and then congregate there.
-In this sense, religion has been replace with a stark reality.
-Rather than church and religion being the means of hope, salvation, and a beacon of comfort, only the news of incarcerated loved ones has any bearing on their lives.
+In this sense, religion has been replaced by a stark reality.
+Rather than church and religion is the means of hope, salvation, and a beacon of comfort, only the news of incarcerated loved ones has any bearing on their lives.